sezRR/ctis221-project/README.md

 # LLM Chat Wrapper

-This project is an AI model wrapper developed for the Bilkent University CTIS 221 - Object-Oriented Programming course.
+This project is an AI model wrapper developed for the Bilkent University CTIS221 - Object-Oriented Programming course.
 It provides a modular and extensible framework for integrating and managing various AI models, including support for chat, embeddings, and other capabilities.

 ## Features